rohitpali/Rohitpali/README.md

 </a>
 </div>

-👨‍💻 About Me
+👨‍💻
-I am a Software Developer and a recent BIT'24 graduate with a strong passion for leveraging data to build innovative solutions.
+I am a Aspiring Data Scientist and a recent BIT'24 graduate with a strong passion for leveraging data to build innovative solutions.
 My expertise lies in the intersection of software development and data science, with a focus on Deep Learning, Machine Learning, and Generative AI.

 💻 Former Software Developer at Binomial Analytics.
 🧠 Exploring the depths of Data Science and Machine Learning.
 🎥 Creating content on Data Analytics & Technology on my YouTube channel.
 📫 You can reach me at rohitpali@gmail.com.

 🚀 What I do